hurairaali/alpha-AGI/docs/help-feature-livefile.md

 - **LiveFile Options Not Visible:**
   - Ensure you are using a **supported desktop browser**.
-  - Check that you have the latest version of big-AGI.
+  - Check that you have the latest version of alpha-AGI.

 - **Permission Issues:**
-  - Confirm that you granted big-AGI permission to access your files.
+  - Confirm that you granted alpha-AGI permission to access your files.
   - Check your browser's settings to ensure file access is allowed.

 ---